steveseguin/StageTEN-Guides/publishing-to-OBS.md

 # How to publish from Stage TEN into OBS Studio

-This is an unofficial guide on using the main Stage TEN as a video source in OBS
+This is an unofficial guide on using the main Stage TEN output as a video source in OBS

 ### Going from Stage TEN main output into OBS Studio